artikcloud/artikcloud-cloudconnector-samples/template/README.md

 ### Integration testing in the local environment:

- * Configure the CloudConnector (to prepare SAMI form and  to use with local http server)
+ * Configure the CloudConnector to use the local http server
     * Edit [src/main/groovy/com/sample/cfg.json](src/main/groovy/com/sample/cfg.json)
-    * or create a new one from the ["commented" json](src/main/groovy/com/sample/cfg.json.sample) (TODO by David: "comments to remove" is there before.
-Should remove this sentence or not?)
+    * Or create a new one from the ["commented" json](src/main/groovy/com/sample/cfg.json.sample).
+You will have to remove the comments there since json with comments is invalid.
  * Test the CloudConnector on a local HTTP server
-    * Note that, to receive notification, your local server should be accessible via internet (for example, use a server accessible from the outside or use ssh tunnel with port forwarding)
+    * To receive notification, your local server should be accessible via internet (for example, use a server accessible from the outside or use ssh tunnel with port forwarding)
-    * Note that you can customize the port of the local server (9080 by default for http and 9083 for https) by editing [utils.MyCloudConnectorRun](src/test/groovy/utils/MyCloudConnectorRun.groovy)
+    * You can customize the port of the local server (9080 by default for http and 9083 for https) by editing [utils.MyCloudConnectorRun](src/test/groovy/utils/MyCloudConnectorRun.groovy)
     * Temporarily update the configurations on the 3rd party cloud to use your local server for authentication and notification.
     * Run the test server (device type is hardcoded to 0000)
   ```
   ../gradlew runTestServer
   ```
-    In the console, you should see the redirect and notification URI as follows:
+    In the console, you should see the redirect and notification URIs as follows:
      ```
      redirect uri: http://localhost:9080/cloudconnectors/0000/auth
      notification uri: http://localhost:9080/cloudconnectors/0000/thirdpartynotifications
      ```
-    * Start subscribing of a device by clicking http://localhost:9080/cloudconnectors/0000/start_subscription
+    * Start subscribing of a device by loading http://localhost:9080/cloudconnectors/0000/start_subscription in your browser.
     * Generate new data in the 3rd party application, which triggers the notification from the 3rd party cloud to your local test server.
-    * In the console, the test server should print a line with "0000: queuing event Event(" for every message that has been forwarded to your local test server.
+    * In the console, the test server should print a line with "0000: queuing event Event(" for each event generated by MyCloudConnector.
+One event is for one SAMI message.

 *After finishing your integration testing, you should change the configuration on the 3rd party cloud to use SAMI instead of your local test server for authentication and notification.*